 Symptoms of a deep vein thrombosis

 A deep vein thrombosis may cause swelling or a sensation of deeper leg pain, most typically in the calf muscle or the thigh.
 However, a DVT can be asymptomatic or exist without symptoms.
-Primary contributing factors to development of a DVT include long periods of inactivity such as an extremely sedentary lifestyle, or a surgical procedure and its recovery period, or accidents that requires a long healing process.
+Primary contributing factors to the development of a DVT include long periods of inactivity such as an extremely sedentary lifestyle, or a surgical procedure and its recovery period, or accidents that require a long healing process.

 Primary symptoms of DVT include:

 - Redness or skin discoloration on the affected area of the leg